fcla/xmlresolution/README.md

 Directory Structure
 -------------------
 You can use the supplied Capfile and config/deploy.rb to set up.
-Adjust the top two lines in deploy.rb to match your installation.
+Adjust the top few lines in deploy.rb to match your installation.

  * config.ru & app.rb - the Sinatra setup
- * public/            - rdocs land in here via % rake rdoc
+ * public/            - rdocs wiil land in here via % rake rdoc; otherwise empty
- * views/             - instructional erb pages
+ * views/             - instructional erb pages and forms
- * lib/               - root of xmlresolution libraries
+ * lib/               - root of the xmlresolution libraries
  * config/            - capistrano deployment files
  * spec/              - tests
  * data/schemas       - where cached schemas live
  * data/collections   - where collections, and information about submitted documents for a collection, live
- * logs/              - you can point you web server here, or use the built in logging (uses logs/xmlresolution.log)
+ * logs/              - you can point your web server here, or use the built in logging (uses logs/xmlresolution.log)
  * tmp/               - phusion writes the restart.txt file here.
-Rake has a restart target for this, capistrano uses it.
+Rake has a restart target for this, capistrano uses it

 Usage